elysiajs/documentation/docs/essential/route.md

 We can access the web server by going to **http://localhost:3000**

-This code allows us to create a simple web server running at port 3000, and tells Elysia to register the following path with the GET method, then respond with following:
+This code allows us to create a simple web server running at port 3000, and tells Elysia to register the following path with the GET method, then respond the following:

 | Path   | Result  |
 | ------ | ------- |